Employees who blew whistle on Seattle mayor’s missing texts file lawsuit against the city

 Under state law and guidelines, local elected officials’ texts and other communications about public business must be kept for at least two years before being transferred to the state archives for further assessment.

+“Ms. Chen was following the legal advice of the City Attorney’s Office and assumed all existing text messages would be released to the public,” Roberts said.
+“Ms. Chen had no incentive to retaliate against Irwin or Ferreiro because Ms. Chen was not trying to hide anything,”

+Emails also indicate that Chen told Irwin and Ferreiro she was seeking advice on handling records requests for the missing texts from Durkan’s chief of staff.

-A lawyer representing Chen, who has since submitted her resignation from the city, has criticized the investigation as rushed and unfair.
-A retired judge subsequently hired by the mayor’s office determined it was conducted appropriately.
+A retired judge subsequently hired by the mayor’s office determined the ethics investigation was conducted appropriately.
 Durkan has since acknowledged that “the underlying actions fell short of the obligations under the PRA.”

 According to their lawsuit, after the two records officers discovered in August 2020 that 10 months of the mayor’s texts were missing — including many that “would have been potentially responsive to many pending requests for public records” — Chen directed them to take various illegal actions.